-• Special Obligation Transit Bonds - In 2013, the Legislature enacted and the Governor signed a multiyear transportation finance bill that will provide additional funding to support investments in transportation infrastructure.
+• Special Obligation Transit Bonds (to be issued as CTF Bonds) - In fiscal 2013, the Legislature enacted and the Governor signed a multiyear transportation finance bill that will provide additional funding to support investments in transportation infrastructure.
 This funding is supported through additional bonding enabled by a three cent increase to the gas tax, indexing the gas tax to inflation, dedicating the sales tax on motor vehicles to transportation, and transit fare and motor vehicle registry fee increases.